There are 5 questions that you should ask yourself before you start a CPQ (Configure, Price, Quote) implementation.

 It is important to evaluate tool selection with a rational and scientific approach.
-This is true for an technology investment for that matter.
+This is true for a technology investment for that matter.
 Skipping any of the steps

-The very first thing you should to is to identify your route to market.
+The very first thing you should do is to identify your route to market.
 Traditionally most companies sell through one of these three channels; Sales teams, Channel partners or E-commerce.
 This exercise will help you identify your most basic requirements from a pricing perspective.
-You will now have a basic understanding about your pricing logic and capabilities required.
+You will now have a basic understanding of your pricing logic and capabilities required.

-Determine the objectives of your Executive Management Team, available budget, technical requirements and restrictions.
-Study the impact to the existing team and establish a desired outcome for the implementation.
+Determine the objectives of your Executive Management Team, available budget, technical requirements, and restrictions.
+Study the impact on the existing team and establish a desired outcome for the implementation.
 The last and most important question before you evaluate vendors is to understand the Data and Process Flow between your CRM and ERPS solution.

 Do you have the right Stakeholders involved in the decision making process?

 Configure, Price, Quote has ripples across many departments.
-For this very reason the decision about which tool to be adopted and what features are required should be made by a cross – functional team of business and IT stakeholders.
-Key stakeholders to include in this group are those whose departments play a critical role in CPQ programs, including sales, sales ops, finance, product management, pricing teams, operations and marketing.
-In addition to this you have to ensure that the team is aligned in vision of what the organisation needs.
+For this very reason, the decision about which tool to be adopted and what features are required should be made by a cross-functional team of business and IT stakeholders.
+Key stakeholders to include in this group are those whose departments play a critical role in CPQ programs, including sales, sales ops, finance, product management, pricing teams, operations, and marketing.
+In addition to this, you have to ensure that the team is aligned in a vision of what the organization needs.

 Are your goals and value drivers defined in accordance with your expected business outcomes?

-Primary reason for CPQ vendor selections failure is premature decision making.
+The primary reason for the CPQ vendor selections failure is premature decision making.
 Organisations are too quick to jump straight to the vendors instead of first taking the time to understand what they really need out of the solution.
 The key to a good selection, however, is to understand your goals and value drivers before considering vendors.

 - To understand your requirements, you should ask:

-- What pain points exist in your organisation’s process today?
+- What pain points exist in your organization’s process today?

 - Where do you want to take your CPQ strategy?